-- 18. Progression into highly skilled employment or further study at a higher level may not be impacted by care experience (see Figure B3). - 19.
+- 18. Progression into highly skilled employment or further study at a higher level may not be impacted by care experience. - 19.
 These statistics apply to UK-domiciled, full-time, students who qualified with an undergraduate qualification or apprenticeship.
-These students applied via UCAS and attended higher education providers that report data to the HESA student record.
-The population and measure of progression is based on our access and participation data algorithms. - 20.
+These students applied via UCAS and attended higher education providers in England that report data to the HESA student record.
+In these progression calculations 21,750 students are excluded from the 2016-17 access and participation population because they did not have a HESA student record.
+This value differs from the values in paragraphs 8 and 14 as these progression statistics are calculated for a different population from the continuation and attainment statistics.
+The population and measure of progression are based on our access and participation data algorithms. - 20.
 Progression rates are based on the proportion of higher education leavers who say they are in highly skilled employment or studying at a higher level (or both) approximately six months after leaving.
-These outcomes are based on student responses to Destinations of Leavers from Higher Education (DLHE) survey.
-The mapping of DHLE responses for progression rates is detailed elsewhere.
-As the DHLE survey has been discontinued and the care experience data is considered useable for 2014-15 entrants onwards, progression data is available only for those students who qualified in 2016-17.
-Additionally, as detailed in paragraph 15, the data for 2016-17 only includes students who completed their undergraduate studies in three years or less so may be less robust than subsequent years had the survey been continued. - 21.
-These caveats aside, the data for 2016-17 qualifiers suggests that progression into highly skilled employment or further study at a higher level may be slightly higher for care experienced students compared to those who were not in care. - 22.
-The progression rate for care experienced students (69.5 per cent) was 0.4 percentage points higher compared to students who were not in care (69.2 per cent).
-Further data and investigation is needed to determine whether this is truly reflective of employment outcomes for care experienced students.
+These outcomes are based on student responses to the Destinations of Leavers from Higher Education (DLHE) survey.
+The mapping of DLHE responses for progression rates is detailed elsewhere.14 As the DLHE survey has been discontinued and the care experience data is considered useable for 2014-15 entrants onwards, progression data is available only for those students who qualified in 2016-17.
+Additionally, as detailed in paragraph 15, the data for 2016-17 only includes students who completed their undergraduate studies in three years or less so is less robust than subsequent years had the survey been continued.
+Furthermore, these statistics were calculated using a small number of care-experienced qualifiers (680 care-experienced qualifiers were included in the 2016-17 progression calculations). - 21.
+As a result of the caveats discussed above, the progression rates calculated are not robust and further data and investigation are needed to determine whether they are truly reflective of employment outcomes for care experienced students.
+These caveats aside, the data for 2016-17 qualifiers suggests that progression into highly skilled employment or further study at a higher level may be slightly higher for care experienced students compared with those who were not in care.
+The progression rate for care-experienced students (69.5 per cent) was 0.4 percentage points higher compared with students who were not in care (69.2 per cent).